 We’re glad you asked.
 The majority of guests ride in Universal’s multi-car trams that weave in and out of the backlot and through the various show stops.
 VIP Experience guests will board an exclusive, one-car trolley that will take them on a personalized trek through the backlot.
 Each tour holds between 10 and 15 people.
 Schedule permitting, you’ll actually be permitted to get off your tram and roam areas of the backlot on foot!

 Does the VIP Experience include The Wizarding World of Harry Potter?

 Yes!
 Universal Express access is honored at Harry Potter and the Forbidden Journey and Flight of the Hippogriff.
-It is not honored at the Ollivander’s Wand Shop experience.
-But your VIP guide will provide a private Ollivander’s wand experience at some point during the guided portion of the theme park.
+It is not honored at the Ollivander’s Wand Shop experience or at .
+The Nighttime Lights at Hogwarts Castle.
+But your VIP guide will provide priority access to Ollivander’s wand experience at some point during the guided portion of the theme park.

 How much does it cost?

 The cost of the VIP Experience fluctuates based on projected crowd attendance.
 It costs $359 per person on slower days and up to $419 on the busiest days.
 Bear in mind that the cost includes park admission, two meals (breakfast and lunch), valet parking, unlimited front of the line access, and the exclusive tour itself.

 You can save $10 on the VIP Experience if you purchase in advance on the official Universal Studios Hollywood ticketing website.